tencentyun/intlcloud-documents/product/管理与支持/政策与规范/国际站文档/Privacy Policy_intl(新版).md

 #### Restriction of Processing to Storage Only

-You have a right to require us to stop processing the personal information we hold about you, other than for storage purposes, in certain circumstances.
+You have a right to require us to stop processing your personal information that we hold, other than for storage purposes, in certain circumstances.
 Please note, however, that if we stop processing the personal information, we may use it again if there are valid grounds under data protection laws for us to do so (e.g., for the defence of legal claims or for another’s protection).

 #### Objection

-You the right to object to our processing of personal information about you in certain circumstances (such as where that information is used for marketing or profiling) by completing the [form here](https://intl.cloud.tencent.com/services/dataSubject).
+You have the right to object to our processing of your personal information under certain circumstances (such as where that information is used for marketing or profiling) by completing the [form here](https://intl.cloud.tencent.com/services/dataSubject).

 ### Communications from Us